arne7777777/Coursera_GettingCleaningData/CodeBook.md

 ## File format
 The file contains 180 rows with the averages of measurement observations of the [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 The varibales are separated by spaces.

+## Variables
-## Variables, listed in the order that they appear in the tidy_data.txt file (from left to right):
+(listed in the order that they appear in the tidy_data.txt file, from left to right)

 The following variables depend on measurements provided by the [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 The underlying measurements are described in detail the *features_info.txt* file which is part of the [input dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 A short summary of this description:
 * Variable names starting with *t* denote time domain variables (measurements in the input dataset taken at a rate of 50Hz)